Anxiety and depression are common afflictions affecting many people in the world.

 You might actually be able to quit that anxiety-invoking job or that job that sinks your mood come Monday.
 That at least is my goal.

 Get your dancing shoes on.
 Ok, bare feet will do too!
 Yes!
 Just dance.
-Dancing is a great hobby for anxiety and depression.
+Dancing is a great hobby for anxiety and depression and an amazing way to reduce stress levels.

 Not a good dancer?
 Dance anyone.
 This is for you.
 Dance like no one is watching.
 Who cares if they are?